-Components: ☐ Lecture ☐ Graded ☐ Laboratory ☐ Graded Studio Graded Other Explanation for "Other" components: ve an unusual format (for example, in terms of other of weeks, or location)? ☐ No ☐ Yes If "Yes," please attach a completed Supplementary Form for Unusual Format Courses The course content t is redundant with content from another course: ☐ No ☐ Yes If "Yes," specify the other course: The course content t is determined by topic (such as in an Advanced Topics cours se): completed Curriculum Proposal Form and all rel Program, or School. evant docum nents to the Chair or Director of curriculum@puget Curriculum Propo the proposal.
-The e proposal, the Chair should forward the full protosound.edu.
-Receipt of an email message from the sal Form and all relevant documents indicates Do Associate Deans' Office will acknowledge receipt on forwarded to curriculum@pugetsound.edu by Chair or Diepartment, P irector containing the Program, or School approval of ser, and Chair or Director, once ultiple proposers, the Chair or Director of each particles all individually, and each Chair or Director must be getsound.edu.
-(Below this line for use by Asso ciate Dean o nly) Date approved by fu ıll Curriculum Committee:
+Components: ☐ Lecture ☐ Graded ☐ Laboratory ☐ Graded ☐ Studio ☐ Graded Other Explanation for "Other" components: eve an unusual format (for example, in terms of onber of weeks, or location)? ☐ No ☐ Yes If "Yes," please attach a completed Supplementary Form for Unusual Format Courses The course conten t is redundant with content from another course: ☐ No ☐ Yes If "Yes," specify the other course: The course conten t is determined by topic (such as in an Advanced Γopics cours ee): completed Curriculum Proposal Form and all rele Program, or School. evant docum nents to the Chair or Director of curriculum@puge Curriculum Propo the proposal.
+The e proposal, the Chair should forward the full proposal to the full proposal to the full proposal to the full proposal Form and all relevant documents indicates De Associate Deans' Office will acknowledge receipt to forwarded to curriculum@pugetsound.edu by the forwarded to furriculum@pugetsound.edu Chair or Di partment, P to the propo rector containing the Program, or School approval of ser, and Chair or Director, once ultiple proposers, the Chair or Director of each proposers along the chair or Director must the condition of the condition of the condition of the chair or Director must the condition of the condition of the chair or Director must the condition of the chair or Director of each proposers, the Chair or Director of each proposers of the chair or Director of the chair or Director of the chair of the chair or Director of the chair of (Below this line for use by Associ ciate Dean o nly) Date approved by fu ull Curriculum Committee: